Niels-Bohr-Institute-XNS-StructBiophys/CaPP/README.md

 - bug-fixes in python I/O and fit functions (3.11)
 - read PDBs without last column with 1-letter atom names (3.11)
 - code clean-up (3.11)
+- inclusion for including Explicit H and D (3.12)
+- inclusion of glycosylation (3.12)

 ## License
 CaPP is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.